It's easy to make your own buttermilk. Photo, iStock.

 There’s something about buttermilk’s pleasant tang that perfectly rounds out the flavours in sweet carrot cake muffins and savoury buttermilk-cornbread waffles.
 Because it delivers extra-delicious results, it's a shame to leave buttermilk out of your favourite brunch recipe.
-But since you can't plan ahead for a pancake craving, here's how to substitute buttermilk with regular milk.Cream Of Tartar Is A Common Ingredient In Baking — Here’s What To Use If You Run Out
+But since you can't plan ahead for a pancake craving, here's how to substitute regular milk for buttermilk.

 You can recreate commercial buttermilk at home by adding an acid to regular milk (1% or 2%).
 Just follow this ratio:

 Subscribe to our newsletters for our very best stories, recipes, style and shopping tips, horoscopes and special offers.